LLC Tax Deductions andBusiness Tax Loopholes

 - Tangible Property (Section 179)

-Section 179 of the Internal Revenue Code permits the deduction of up to $100,000 (in the year of purchase) of the cost of tangible personal property to be used in the business.
+Section 179 of the Internal Revenue Code permits the deduction of up to $25,000 (in the year of purchase) of the cost of tangible personal property to be used in the business.
 Computers, off-the-shelf computer software, and office furnishings all qualify as Section 179 property.
-If the total cost of all the business’ tangible property bought to use in the business exceeds $108,000 in one year, the excess cost has to be depreciated over the useful life prescribed by the Internal Revenue Code.
+If the total cost of all the business’ tangible property bought and put into use by the business exceeds $200,000 in one year, the excess cost reduces the Section 179 deduction dollar by dollar.
 Since there is an advantage to offset the cost of Section 179 tangible property against income in the year of purchase, you could plan to stagger your purchases in different tax years of the business.

 - Retirement Plans